Skip to main content

 Starting automation

-The Automation tab defines the sequence of actions performed after calling the endpoint configured in the Execute automation mode.
-The automation defined here will always be started without the context of the element, so all actions performed as part of the automation or other sub-automations cannot refer to the value of a specific workflow element.
-In automation, however, you can register a new element using the action Start workflow or Start workflow (SQL), update the element by indicating its ID in the action Update related workflow instance, perform a path transition in the indicated elements using the action Move workflow (SQL).
+The Automation tab defines the sequence of actions executed after calling the endpoint configured in the Execute automation mode.
+The automation defined here will always be started without the context of the instance, so all actions performed as part of the automation or other subordinate automations cannot refer to the value of a specific workflow instance.
+However, in automation, you can register a new instance using the action Start workflow or Start workflow (SQL), update the instance by indicating its ID in the action Update related workflow instance, transit a path in the specified instances using the action Move workflow (SQL).
 The full list of actions available in this context is included in the chapter Actions.

-External data is passed to automation using input parameters.
+External data is transferred to automation using input parameters.
 These parameters, initialized with external data, can be freely used within the automation and in individual actions.

-To initialize automation input parameters and give them appropriate values, they must be passed in the request body in JSON format.
-The names of the nodes must correspond to the names of the defined input parameters of the automation, e.g.:
+To initialize automation input parameters and give them appropriate values, they must be transferred in the request body in JSON format.
+The names of the nodes must correspond to the names of the defined input parameters of the automation, e.g.,:

 {